CPP Pension Splitting in Your Separation, Divorce or Family Law Case

 When you get divorced, your Canada Pension Plan (CPP) contributions can be split between you and your ex-spouse.
 This process is known as credit splitting and can affect the amount of any current or future benefits under the CPP program

-Ken Maynard ADFA, Acc.FM
+Ken Maynard CDFA, Acc.FM

-I assist intelligent and successful couples in crafting clear and straightforward separation agreements, ensuring a smooth transition towards a secure future.
-This is achieved in four meetings or less, sidestepping the excessive conflicts, confusion, and costs often associated with legal proceedings.
-You have the option to collaborate with me via video conference or in-person with a DTSW associate at any of our six Greater Toronto mediation centers, located in Aurora, Barrie, North York, Vaughan, Mississauga, and Scarborough.
+I assist intelligent and successful couples in crafting rapid, custom separation agreements that pave the way for a smooth transition towards a secure future.
+This efficient process is achieved in about four meetings, effectively sidestepping the excessive conflicts, confusion, and costs commonly linked to legal proceedings.
+Clients have the flexibility to collaborate with me either via video conference or in-person through a DTSW associate at any of our six Greater Toronto mediation centers, located in Aurora, Barrie, North York, Vaughan, Mississauga, and Scarborough.

 Have a few questions - Tap here to Schedule a Get Acquainted Call